wayfair-incubator/telefonistka/README.md

 `GITHUB_WEBHOOK_SECRET` secret used to sign webhook payload to be validated by the WH server, must match the sting in repo settings/hooks page

+`GITHUB_APP_PRIVATE_KEY_PATH`  Private key for Github applications style of deployments, in PEM format

+`GITHUB_APP_ID` Application ID for Github applications style of deployments, available in the Github Application setting page.

 Behavior of the bot is configured by YAML files **in the target repo**:

 ## Repo Configuration